 Organizations need to retain certain records by law in order to comply with government regulations and to protect themselves in case of legal action.

 Records retention refers to methods and practices organizations use to maintain important information for a required period of time for administrative, financial, legal, and historical purposes.
 It applies to paper documents as well as the retention of electronic records such as word documents and spreadsheets.

-A record is considered as evidence of certain events that took place within an organization such as purchase order, contract approval, or correspondence.
+A record is considered evidence of certain events that took place within an organization such as purchase orders, contract approval, or correspondence.

 The duration of time (retention period) specifies how long records should be retained before they are destroyed.
 Organizations usually define the business document retention period based on multiple factors such as the nature of the business documents, industry regulations, or business needs.
 Other information is defined by laws and regulations.

 The business document retention period is usually declared via well-defined policies and schedules.

 Businesses need to have a well-established and routinely updated document retention schedule to ensure that information is retained as long as it is operationally and legally needed and other information is disposed of systematically based on the disposal schedule of records.